adrianakbari/esrieuropeandevsummit/README.md

 the repo for automating your GIS infrastructure.
 Esri European Dev Conference 2022

 ## Infrastructure Provisioning
-For this demo a multi-tier architecture is deployed using Teeraform.
+For this demo a multi-tier architecture is deployed using Terraform.
 In case of interest please contact me on akbari.adrian@gmail.com

 ## Application Provisioning
-For this demo Ansible is chosed to be automation tool.
+For this demo Ansible is chosen to be automation tool.
 Ansible can run on any cloud proveder and on on-prem. it also run on windows and linux.
 Ansible offers more options in comparision to other tools.

 ## Architecture
-A HA GIS setting with 3 tiers.
-A web tier, A GIS tier and a DB tier.
+A multi-tier architecture with 3 tiers: A web tier, A GIS tier and a Database tier.

 ## Prerequisite
 1. Check the prerequisite for ArcGIS Enterprise Implementation: https://enterprise.arcgis.com/en/system-requirements/latest/linux/arcgis-enterprise-overall-system-requirements.htm